 A simple lens consists of a single piece of material while a compound lens consists of several simple lenses (the elements), usually along a common axis.

-the lenses are made from transparent materials such as the glass, the ground and polished to a desired shape, The lens can focus the light to form an image, unlike a prism, which refracts the light without focusing.
+the lenses are made from transparent materials such as glass, then ground and polished to the desired shape, The lens can focus the light to form an image, unlike a prism, which refracts the light without focusing.

 Types of lenses